Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

 Challenging Systemic Barriers – Critically evaluate workplace structures (Lorde, 1984) to drive meaningful, sustainable change.

 Blending evidence-based knowledge with practical insights, I bring knowledge on communication and sensory integration to your insights on your organisation and team to help you lead with empathy and clarity.
-Coaching is tailored to your team and organisational goals, empowering you to build a truly inclusive workplace where neurodivergent employees can thrive.
+Co-thinking sessions are tailored to your team and organisational goals, empowering you to build a truly inclusive workplace where neurodivergent employees can thrive.

-Group coaching provides a collaborative space for growth, reflection, and shared learning in a neurodiversity-affirming environment.
+Group co-thinking sessions provide a collaborative space for growth, reflection, and shared learning in a neurodiversity-affirming environment.
 Designed for both neurodivergent employees and those in leadership roles, these sessions foster connection, collective growth, and inclusive workplace practices.

 -